 Anyone who has seen a large truck recently would probably be unsurprised to hear that these vehicles can weigh almost thirty times as much as a car.
 As a result, if you’re the driver of a car and you’re in an accident with a truck, the chances are high that you’ll be the one to sustain significant damage.

 Too many truck drivers on the road are exhausted or are otherwise often taking drugs or prescription medications to stay awake.
 They can be reckless in their driving, or the possibility exists that they’ve improperly maintained their truck with respect to maintenance or storage of hazardous items.
 Any of these forms of negligence could cause an accident in an instant that can create lifelong difficulties.
-If you or a loved one is a victim of one of these accidents, Henderson Law can help.
+If you or a loved one is a victim of one of these accidents, our trusted Petaluma personal injury attorneys can help.

 In California, we have beautiful weather, and as a result, we have many motorcyclists.
 When driven safely and in safe conditions, motorcycles can be great fun and very enjoyable.
 Unfortunately, the problem is that a safe roadway cannot always be guaranteed.
 Motorcyclists are often the victims of accidents and collisions with much larger and more solidly built vehicles.